 This means that people are spending all day watching television, playing games, scrolling through social media, or otherwise using technology for recreational purposes.

-With the increasing interest in the world online, we are continuously losing touch with things outside of this, and as such, with a minimalist, simple life.
+With the increasing interest in the world online, we are losing touch with things outside – all the beauty of a minimalist, simple life.

-We know, it sounds pretty cliche, but there is the risk that we are beginning to miss out on simple pleasures, because we are so engrossed in the world inside our screens.
+It might sounds cliche, but there is the risk that we humans are beginning to miss out on simple pleasures, because we are so engrossed in the world inside our screens.

 There are many ways to say goodbye to over-exposure to technology, from documenting how many hours a day you spend using your tech, to reading a book for an hour instead of watching the television.

-Most of us struggle with this, as technology can also be addictive.
+Most of us struggle with this, as technology can be addictive.